-Spring conjures up many images for me and while chocolate bunnies are my favorite type of rabbit these books about bunnies are a close second!
-These aren’t Easter books, I will do a post devoted to those in the coming weeks and check out our previous Bunny book reviews.
+Spring conjures up many images for me.
+And while chocolate bunnies are my favorite type of rabbit these books about bunnies are a close second!
+These aren’t Easter books, though.
+I will do a post devoted to those in the coming weeks and check out our previous Bunny book reviews.

 White Rabbit’s Color Book by Alan Baker is a classic in my mind and if you have never read it you must.
-It’s not a complicated story, instead it’s a brilliant book and lesson about color mixing.
-The cover illustration of the bunny in the paint always makes me think of dying Easter eggs which is another great opportunity to teach about color mixing.
+This is a brilliant book and lesson about color mixing.
+It’s not a complicated story at all!
+The cover illustration of the bunny in the paint always makes me think of dying Easter eggs.
+Which happens to be another great opportunity to teach about color mixing.
 Kids love this book and adults reading it will enjoy the fun and dynamic language used to describe the vibrant colors that the bunny plunges into.

 Little Bunny’s Sleepless Night by Carol Roth is a sweet story of an only child bunny who wants to share a room and go to sleep with someone else.
 He ventures out to a series of friend’s houses before eventually realizing that maybe sleeping alone in his own bed is what he really wants.
-My son loved it , he thought the skunk who sprayed by accident promoting the bunny to leave was hilarious and suggested that bunny should just climb into his mom’s bed.
-I like it because the bunny learns that he isn’t missing out on anything by not having someone to share a bedroom with , that he has the perfect spot for him after all.
+My son loved it!
+He thought the skunk who sprayed by accident promoting the bunny to leave was hilarious.
+Then suggested that bunny should just climb into his mom’s bed.
+I like it because the bunny learns that he isn’t missing out on anything by not having someone to share a bedroom with.
+That he has the perfect spot for him after all.

 A Very Big Bunny by Marisabina Russo is a nice book about two bunnies that don’t fit in at school.
 This book opened a good dialogue between my son and I as we were reading about how both the tallest and the shortest bunny in the class got picked on.
 The students in their class were mean but not purposefully bullying, they excluded these bunnies because they simply didn’t fit.
-The part that hit me the most was when the teacher lined the kids up by height, and Amelia the tall bunny was always last.
-It just made me think of how adults so often single kids out without trying to be terrible, but really hurting them.
-All that aside, the book itself comes to a nice conclusion and I think it’s worth grabbing for any child tall or short or in between.
+The part that hit me the most was when the teacher lined the kids up by height.
+Amelia, as the tall bunny was always last.
+It just made me think of how adults so often single kids out without trying to be terrible.
+But really hurting them.
+All that aside, the book itself comes to a nice conclusion.
+I think it’s worth grabbing for any child tall or short or in between.